Sooraj1411/Goodcabs/README.md

 + `Power BI` - For Data Analysis & Data Visualization
 + `MS Excel` - For Data Validation & Cross Checking
 + `MS PowerPoint` - For presentation

+*Initially used pen & paper to find out the relationship between tables in the DataBases *